 The outer islands of Seychelles are separated into five coralline clusters.

-One of the world’s most important atolls and the second largest in the world, Aldabra is located on one of the outer islands.
-Home to the world’s largest colony of Aldabra Giant tortoises, 100,000 of these creatures roam the land in complete freedom and with unique isolation.
+One of the world’s most important atolls and the second largest in the world, Aldabra, is located on one of the outer islands.
+It is home to the world’s largest colony of Aldabra Giant tortoises: 100,000 of these creatures roam the land in complete freedom and with unique isolation.
 The atoll was declared a UNESCO world heritage site in 1982 and has since remained untouched by man.
-Only a fortunate few have set foot on the island but rules limit what you can see and where you can go.
+Only a fortunate few have set foot on the island but rules limit what you can do and where you can go.

 The coral islands are flat, with elevated coral reefs at different stages of formation that sustain a vibrant coral ecosystem.

-With more than 2000 listed species of tropical and equatorial plants, some 100 of which are endemic, the Seychelles archipelago is a botanical paradise.
+The Seychelles archipelago is a botanical paradise with more than 2,000 listed species of tropical and equatorial plants, about 100 of which are endemic.
 Much of the original coastal vegetation seen by the first explorers is still intact and untouched by man.
-Picture perfect and secluded, the Seychelles islands make up the only true paradise on earth.
-It’s no mystery why the famous artist and botanist, Marianne North, came to the Seychelles.
-Through her paintings, she has immortalised the immaculate beauty of these islands.
+The Seychelles islands is the only true paradise on earth.
+It’s obvious why the famous artist and botanist, Marianne North, came to the Seychelles.
+Through her paintings she has immortalized the immaculate beauty of these islands.